deepvyas/Presentations/PITCHME.md

 #HSLIDE
 * One possible issue with above model could be that it is unable to capture document level features.
 * For improving that we can convolve not just over sentences but over documents.
-* Map Documents-> Video Clip ,just like sentence is to Image.
+* Map Documents-> Video Clip ,just like Sentence-> Image.
+* For this once the above mentioned model is tested a 3dConvolution model may be tried out.
 #HSLIDE
 ## References

 * [Convolutional Neural Networks for Sentence Classification](http://aclweb.org/anthology/D/D14/D14-1181.pdf) by Yoon Kim
 * [Extraction of Salient Sentences from Labelled Documents](https://arxiv.org/pdf/1412.6815.pdf) by Misha Denil,Alban Demiraj,Nando de Freitas
 * [Distributed Representations of Sentences and Documents](https://cs.stanford.edu/~quocle/paragraph_vector.pdf) by Quoc Le,Tomas Mikolov